 For the belt I bought some cord.
 After the dress rehearsal though, N had lost his belt, so I just plaited together 3 pieces of string, knotted the ends and gave that to him to use.
 Or a long strip of fabric would work if you’ve no belt.

-N was happy with his nativity costume, and it cost me less than a fiver.
+N was happy with his no sew nativity costume, and it cost me less than a fiver.
 On stage, he looked fabulous.
 It was just the right length, and I was impressed that the elasticated cord I’d tied for his headdress band worked well too.

 What are your children doing for their Christmas performance?
 Have you had to make costumes?